 Stop here to admire the dark koa interior and the unusual wooden calabashes hanging from the ceiling.
 Be careful not to walk in while a service is in progress, as the front entry of this church, which was established in 1832 and rebuilt in 1857, is behind the pulpit.

-Hugging the hillside along the Kona Coast, the tiny village of Holualoa is just up winding Hualalai Road from Kailua-Kona.
-It's comprised almost entirely of galleries in which all types of artists, from woodworkers to jewelry makers and more traditional painters, work in their studios in back and sell the finished product up front.
-Formerly the exclusive domain of coffee plantations, it still has quite a few coffee farms offering free tours and cups of joe.
+Hugging the hillside along the Kona Coast, the artsy village of Holualoa is 3 miles up winding Hualalai Road from Kailua-Kona.
+Galleries here feature all types of artists—from painters, woodworkers, and jewelers to gourd-makers and potters—working in their studios in back and selling their wares up front.
+Formerly the exclusive domain of coffee plantations, Holualoa still has quite a few coffee farms offering free tours and cups of joe. www.holualoahawaii.com.

-Home to the birthplace of King Kamehameha, these neighboring towns thrived during the plantation days.
-There were hotels, saloons, and theaters—even a railroad.
-They took a hit when "Big Sugar" left the island, but both towns are blossoming once again today, thanks to strong local communities and an influx of artists keen on honoring the towns' past.
-Old historic buildings have been restored and now boast a wide variety of shops, galleries, and eateries.
+Near the birthplace of King Kamehameha, these North Kohala towns thrived during the plantation days, once bustling with hotels, saloons, and theaters—even a railroad.
+They took a hit when "Big Sugar" left the island, but both towns are blossoming once again today, thanks to strong local communities, tourism, and an influx of artists keen on honoring the towns' past.
+Lovingly restored vintage buildings house fun and funky shops, galleries, and eateries.

 Outrigger Fairway Villas